stacklane/docs/🗄/Article/settings/connectors.md

 # Registry

 Stacklane maintains a registry of Connectors.
-[View the listing](/integrations#connectors).
+[View the listing →](/integrations#connectors).

 # Importing